 How to make and use your tumble trap:

-- Dig a small hole somewhere in your garden and place the tub in the hole so that the rim is level with the ground.
+- Dig a small hole and place the tub in the hole so that the rim is level with the ground.
 Fill any gaps around the edge with soil.

-- Once you’ve identified your catch, carefully release everything in the trap and either re-set the trap or pack it away.
+- Once you’ve finished recording, carefully release everything in the trap and pack it away.

 Tell us what you saw using #DiscoverLearnPlay